Helping directors online for over 23 years.

-“Trading conditions for UK retailers continue to be difficult due to a number of factors including economic uncertainty, rising commodity prices, increasing business rates and the fall in value of the pound which has increased the cost of importing raw materials and products," he said
+“Trading conditions for UK retailers continue to be difficult due to a number of factors including economic uncertainty, rising commodity prices, increasing business rates and the fall in the value of the pound which has increased the cost of importing raw materials and products,” he said

 But they confirmed Multiyork would continue to trade as normal for the next few weeks as it looked to complete orders ahead of Christmas.